guskpo20/react-to-do-list/README.md

  ## General Info
 ***
-Web application that allows you to list goals and mark the ones you have completed.
-This project is 100% mine, I did it to practice what I had learned in the react course (with projects like the administrator and the expense planner).
-It uses localStorage.
+This is a simple web application that allows users to list their goals and mark them as completed.
+It was developed as part of my learning process during a React course, alongside other projects like the appointment manager and expense planner.
+The app uses localStorage to persist data between sessions.

 ## Technologies